jshingler/LeanAgileDevops_Notes/StandardWork.md

 ## Application Architecture
 - Establish Deployment Startegy (IaaS, CaaS, PaaS, OnPrem)
 - Establish System Context and Dependencies (Other Systems)
+  NOTE: This should be a living document and maintained as Product Documentation
 - Establsih High Level Architecture and Structure
 - Establish Protocols and Styles (HTTPS, REST, Messaging, ...)
 - Establish AuthN / AuthZ Style